wp-plugins/yuzo-related-post/readme.txt

 == Changelog ==
+= 4.7.1 =
+* Add options: Show only post specific
+Place the id of the post you just want to leave the "related post", by placing the plugin not show id post linking except whatever you put your
 = 4.7 =
 * Add options: Disabled Magnificent views counter
 If you enable this option, Yuzo stop counting visits by post to your wordpress site.